Jim Tauber and Laura Newman

 With two therapists in the room, a unique and balanced dynamic emerges….ensuring support for everyone

 We work with couples in all stages of relationship including, but not limited to, early stages of coupling, partnerships, marriages, and divorces.
 Our work is creative, dynamic, and playful.
 We provide a safe environment while guiding our clients toward good fighting and letting go of the idea of right and wrong.
-We demonstrate how disagreement can be palatable.
+We demonstrate how disagreements can be productive.

 We get curious about how couples work together, nurture connection, and reach agreements.
 We explore intimacy, physical affection or the obstacles to them.
 We look at rigidity and flexibility, tension, yearnings, what is working and what is not working.